neontribe/my-best-life/content/services/the-baytree-centre-spark.md

 description: >-
   Extra-curricular activities and workshops, one-to-one support, volunteering and work experience opportunities, and a leadership programme.
 Spark Youth Club (14+) focusing on leadership skills and empowering girls.

   Volunteering opportunities for young women aged 16 and over, who are trained for their volunteer role and supported throughout.
 One- and two-week work experience placements at Baytree or with partner organisations.
 categories:
   category1: Job Stuff
   category2: Mental Health
+interests:
-interest: Volunteering
+  - Volunteering
 costValue: 0
 gender:
   - women